Micheldever railway station: Service patterns

 Generally a train leaves hourly in each direction.

 Trains towards London Waterloo call at Basingstoke, Farnborough (Main) (Mondays-Saturdays only), Woking (every day) and Clapham Junction (Sundays only).

 Trains towards Portsmouth Harbour call at Winchester, Eastleigh, Hedge End, Botley, Fareham, Portchester, Cosham, Hilsea, Fratton and Portsmouth and Southsea.
 On Sundays they call at Winchester, Shawford (every two hours) and Eastleigh, where the train divides:

 The front part of the train runs to Poole, calling at Southampton Airport Parkway, Southampton Central, Totton, Ashurst New Forest, Beaulieu Road, Brockenhurst, Sway, New Milton, Hinton Admiral, Christchurch, Pokesdown and Bournemouth.
 The rear part of the train travels to Portsmouth as described above.

 Goods yard

 There is a 32 acre goods yard which served a Royal Air Force fuel and oil depot (part of the Government Pipelines and Storage System) built circa 1939 and closed circa 1995.
 The yard is still (2018) in use for rolling stock storage.

-Bus service

-A local bus service to Winchester is provided by Mervyn's Coaches, but with only one trip in each direction on weekdays.
-There is no bus service at weekends.